 Sustainable and cost-effective structural solutions

-The new Houston Endowment Headquarters will leverage the benefits of steel framing and mass timber with a cost-effective and flexible structural design.
-Situated near downtown Houston, the building will be covered by a louvered canopy supporting an extensive photovoltaic array.
+The new Houston Endowment Headquarters leverages the benefits of steel framing and mass timber with a cost-effective and flexible structural design.
+Situated near downtown Houston, the building is covered by a louvered canopy supporting an extensive photovoltaic array.
 The lightness of the canopy structure — and the engineering challenge of designing it — is one of the defining characteristics of the project.

 CLT — a mass timber product consisting of layers of lumber glued together in alternate directions — offers exceptional strength while also enabling a reduced carbon footprint as a renewable resource.
 On the other hand, steel framing provides both stability and flexibility for meeting the architectural goals of the project.
-Plans for an intricate latticed canopy will maximize daylight in the building, while minimizing cooling requirements and energy consumption.
-Together, steel and mass timber will achieve a highly efficient and visually appealing new headquarters.
+The intricate latticed canopy maximizes daylight in the building, while minimizing cooling requirements and energy consumption.
+Together, steel and mass timber achieve a highly efficient and visually appealing new headquarters.

 Though mass timber is often assumed to be more expensive, Arup’s proposed scheme cut the structural cost in half while still realizing the project’s ambitious sustainability goals.
-The hybrid materials are expected to escalate the schedule of construction, with a quicker approach utilizing smaller mobile cranes to create a lighter building than would not have been possible with concrete construction.
-Building on previous experience with mass timber construction and extensive knowledge of building codes, Arup’s contributions will achieve considerable cost-savings and carbon reductions for this project.
+The hybrid materials escalated the schedule of construction, with a quicker approach utilizing smaller mobile cranes to create a lighter building than would not have been possible with concrete construction.
+Building on previous experience with mass timber construction and extensive knowledge of building codes, Arup’s contributions achieved considerable cost-savings and carbon reductions for this project.

-Our cost-saving recommendations are bringing to life a new, sustainable headquarters for the Houston Endowment.
-We are thrilled to be working with Kevin Daly Architects on this important project, which will promote long-lasting benefits for the greater Houston community and serve as a model for future projects. ” John Hand Associate, Americas South Structural Leader
+Our cost-saving recommendations brought to life a new, sustainable headquarters for the Houston Endowment.
+We were thrilled to work with Kevin Daly Architects on this important project, which will promote long-lasting benefits for the greater Houston community and serve as a model for future projects. ” John Hand Associate Principal, Americas South Structural Leader

 A new vision for Houston